Business: Accounting (BUSA)

 BUSA 72 Bookkeeping - Accounting

-Bookkeeping and accounting principles including the accounting cycle for service and merchandising companies, cash management, payroll and special journals.
+Bookkeeping and accounting principles, including the accounting cycle for service and merchandising companies, cash management, payroll, and special journals.
 Computerized simulations and completion of an accounting project for a company.

-BUSA 75 Using Microcomputers in Financial Accounting
+BUSA 75 QuickBooks for Accounting

 Accounting concepts utilizing QuickBooks, a general-ledger software program.
 Hands-on use of a microcomputer to process accounting transactions, prepare statements and reports, and complete accounting cycle tasks.
-Completion of a computerized accounting practice set will be required.

-BUSA 76 Using Microcomputers in Managerial Accounting
+BUSA 76 Excel for Accounting

 BUSA 81 Work Experience in Accounting